 Below you will find some tips and ideas on how to use our spelling games in the classroom.
 Scroll down to explore!

 There are 36 topic-based online spelling activities for kids learning English.
-Each game comes with ten words to spell.
+Each game comes with twelve words to spell.

 They are a great way to develop spelling skills.
 You can use them as warmers, fillers, or as a fun starting point for further work.
 Also, you can download some corresponding worksheets to learn offline.